 Student Art Program

-The Student Art Program is an ongoing exhibition program with eight exhibition opportunities a year for NYC public school students in 6th-12th grade to showcase your artwork.
-The Student Art Program sends open calls for thematic exhibitions that are curated, framed and installed in the offices of corporate partners.
-Each exhibition begins with an opening reception, where each artist receives an award and can meet fellow NYC artists.
+The Student Art Program is an ongoing exhibition program with eight opportunities a year for NYC public school students in 6th -12th grade to showcase your artwork.
+We send open calls for thematic exhibitions that are curated, framed and installed in the offices of corporate partners.
+Exhibiting artists receive an award and come to an opening reception with fellow artists.

 Exhibited works and event pics are on display in Exhibitions.